Plancherel-Rotach asymptotic expansion for some polynomials from indeterminate moment problems: Berg-Letessier-Valent polynomials

 with $\alpha_0$ and $\beta_0$ given in \eqref{BValpha-s} and \eqref{BVbeta-s}, respectively.
 The roots of this equation coincide when $\alpha_0 t_{\pm} + \beta_0 = \pm 2$, which gives us two transition points

 Near the large transition point $t_+$, we get the Airy-type asymptotic expansion as in the previous section.
-But since the small transition point $t_-$ is located at the origin, we obtain the Bessel-type expansion in its neighbourhood.
-For an explanation why the case $t_-=0$ is so special to give us the Bessel type asymptotics, one may refer to discussions in \cite{Cao:Li}.
-Then we have the following two different types of expansions.
+But since the small transition point $t_-$ is located at the origin, we obtain the Bessel-type (not Airy-type) expansion in its neighbourhood.
+This is similar to the case of Laguerre polynomials, in which case Bessel asymptotics are obtained near the origin.
+Although we do not have the weight functions for Berg-Letessier-Valent polynomials, we guess they are supported on $\mathbb{R}^+$.
+For a detailed explanation why the case $t_-=0$ is so special to give us the Bessel type asymptotics, one may refer to discussions in \cite{Cao:Li}.
+We have the following two different types of expansions.

 \begin{prop} When $n$ is large, $p_n(x)$ in \eqref{BV3term-new} can be expressed as

 where $C_1(x)$ and $C_2(x)$ are two $n$-independent functions, $P_n(x)$ and $Q_n(x)$ are two linearly independent solutions of \eqref{BV3term-new} satisfying the following Airy-type asymptotic expansions in the neighbourhood of $t_+=2^{10}$